mimya01/flutter-joystick-socket-io/README.md

-# esp32 flutter joystick socketio
+# esp32 flutter joystick socket io

 A new Flutter project.